QilongZhang/srswiki/v2_EN_HTTPApi.md

 * Only provides API in json format, both request and json are json.
 * No html, access the api return json format.
+* When error, response in HTTP status or code in json.

 ## Build